princomp/princomp.github.io/source/projects/character_creator/description.md

 ## Phase 3

-### Purpose:
+### Purpose

-~ This final phase is designed to use all of the programming strategies and concepts taught throughout the semester, along with arrays and potentially for loops, to finalize the three-phase project you've been working on throughout the semester.
+This final phase is designed to use all of the programming strategies and concepts taught throughout the semester, along with arrays and potentially for loops, to finalize the three-phase project you've been working on throughout the semester.
 This project is a bit more complex than the other two, so please **read carefully** and allocate enough time to work on it.

-### Skills:
+### Skills
-~

 For this project, you will need:

 - Exhibit an understanding of IDE features pertaining to object-oriented development,
 - Expand on the class you made last time with new methods,